PurpleBooth/git-mit/docs/lints/index.md

 ## Setup

-As always we need a working it repository with the hooks installed to run these lints
+As always, we need a working it repository with the hooks installed to run these lints

 ``` shell,script(name="init-repo",expected_exit_code=0)